What is Well-Being? by Quintin OLIVER for Northern Ireland Foundation 10 March 2015

 ‘Well-Being’ is an odd term.
 It offends my grasp of the English language, in that I was never taught a verb: ‘to wellbe — I wellbe, you wellbe, he, she, it wellbes…’, nor even the slightly less gauche hyphenated ‘well-be’.

-by Quintin OLIVER for Northern Ireland Foundation 9 May 2008
+Taking responsibility for our prosperity by Quintin OLIVER & Allan LEONARD for Northern Ireland Foundation 9 May 2008

 It is understandable if we get carried away by the recent announcement from brothers in arms Paisley and McGuinness that Northern Ireland will benefit from investments by the New York public pension fund through an ‘Emerald Equity Fund’, to the tune of $150 million.

 However, the investors will expect a positive return, which our devolved administration at the Northern Ireland Assembly will have to guarantee.

 Indeed, the situation is not dissimilar to the 2002 announcement by then Chancellor, Gordon Brown, of the reinvestment and reform initiative, and before that in 1998 to help encourage voters in the upcoming May referendum.
 Again, the political classes and others got excited, under-appreciating that the facility offered was a loan mechanism, and without the full terms being clearly set out.

 It was like getting approval for a credit card without asking the percentage of interest you were going to be charged.